iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > I think the idea is great as long as it's executed properly however there seems to be a glitch with the app as it's used 33% of my battery so far today.<br> :date: __2020-06-04 03:45:04__

 > I don't need data on to run it.
 And it doesn't drain my battery despite having Bluetooth on .
 So far so good<br> :date: __2020-05-23 03:41:32__

-> Same as others have said, works fine, installed fine, just wish there was an on /off button for scanning.
-I can't turn my Bluetooth off because I wear a smartwatch, and I don't need the app when I'm not leaving my house or going anywhere that I will not be in contact with other people.
-It is a bit of a hindrance having to go in and out of settings all of the time to enable the app permissions, please just add a button to this app.<br> :date: __2020-05-23 00:18:05__